Dora19094/MyChartsProject/README.md

 # Application Overview

 Our application, **MyCharts**, consists of six microservices and a frontend project.
-The architectures that were used were `MVC` in each microservice and `Microservices architecture` for the the entire app.
-Moreover, the technologies that were used are "NodeJs" for the microservices, "MongoDb" for the microservice's databases (which are deployed on cloud), "React" for the frontend and "RabbitMQ" for the message queue.
+The architectures that were used were `MVC` in each microservice and `Microservices architecture` for the entire app.
+Moreover, the technologies that were used are "NodeJs" for the microservices, "MongoDb" for the microservices' databases, "React" for the frontend and "RabbitMQ" for the message queue.
+The databases are deployed on cloud.

+Note: The redis database which exists in this project was meant to be used as a cache for access tokens, but eventually we did not implement accessToken-refreshToken authorization.
+We only use the refresh token that expires after a set amount of time.
+After the expiration, user's interaction with the app is forbidden and the user needs to log in again.

 ## Microservices Overview